-The Authority is required by the LGPS Investment Regulations to invest its assets through one of the LGPS investment pools, in this case the Border to Coast Pensions Partnership, however, the responsibility for responsible investment and ensuring the appropriate consideration of ESG issues remains with the Authority.
-The Authority expects Border to Coast to implement this policy on its behalf across all its investments; it will monitor implementation and require reports from the Company at least annually in order to fulfill its obligations under the LGPS Investment Regulations.
+The Authority is required by the LGPS Investment Regulations to invest its assets through one of the LGPS investment pools, in this case the Border to Coast Pensions Partnership, however, the responsibility for strategic asset allocation and for responsible investment and ensuring the appropriate consideration of ESG issues remains with the Authority.
+The Authority expects Border to Coast to implement this policy on its behalf across all its investments; it will monitor implementation and require reports from the Company at least annually in order to fulfill its obligations under the LGPS Investment Regulations and any additional regulatory requirements.